Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 * The site has been designed to be fluid and informative, easy to navigate.
 Each link describes what section the visitor will end up on.
 * As a First Time Visitor, I want them to locate our social media links to see our following on social media to determine how trusted and known we are.

-* Once the new visitor has read through the site, feel confident they can contact us using teh call to action modal on the home page.
+* Once the new visitor has read through the site, feel confident they can contact us using the call to action modal on the home page.
 * The user can also scroll to the bottom of any page on the site to locate the social media links in the footer.

 ## Returning Visitor Goals